brianthomaslewis/citibikes_predictor/README.md

 ├── test/                             <- Files necessary for running model tests (see documentation below) │
 ├── app.py                            <- Flask wrapper for running the model
-├── Dockerfile_Bash                   <- Dockerfile for building and running model before launching app ├── run_full_pipeline.sh              <- Shell script for running acquisition, processing, and modeling pipeline ├── requirements.txt                  <- Python package dependencies
+├── run_acquisition.py                <- Python wrapper for running the data acquisition pipeline ├── run_model.py                      <- Python wrapper for running the modeling pipeline ├── Dockerfile_Acquire                <- Dockerfile for building and running data acquisition pipeline ├── Dockerfile_Model                  <- Dockerfile for building and running data modeling pipeline before launching app ├── requirements.txt                  <- Python package dependencies

 ```
-## Running the model pipeline in Docker
+## Running the data acquisition and model pipelines in Docker
 (NOTE: Use of this all Docker images require the use of Python 3.6 or higher.
 Versions below Python 3.6 may produce unforeseen errors and should not be used.)